-2.5 Post-Survey Processing
+Post-Survey Processing

 Our item non-response was not missing at random.
 We believe that students did not randomly decide to not take our survey, nor did any subgroups specifically refuse it.
-The survey directly asked students if they had access to materials that could incriminate them.
+The survey directly asked students if they had access to materials that could incriminatethem.
 Cheating is a very serious matter at Carnegie Mellon and it is understandable that all students would be weary of answering such questions.
-Missingness Not At Random, or MNAR, is a reason to think that imputation will be difficult to get right.
 For this reason, we chose not to impute our data.
-Any imputation would lead to bias because we did not know the specific reason for our non-response nor what the responses would have been based upon other demographic characteristics of the student.
-We felt that this would unnecessarily complicate our survey results if we attempted to develop a strategy or model to predict how missing respondents would have responded to certain questions.
+Any imputation would lead to bias because we did not know the reason for our non-response nor what the responses would have been based upon other demographic characteristics of the student.

 For unit non-response we divided the responses amongst sex, year, and Greek affiliation.
 We had a disproportionately large number of sophomores as part of our sample (+9.1% compared to official CMU statistics) and too few seniors (-9.9%).
 In terms of gender, we also had about a 10% swing (too many female respondents) compared to the CMU population: 50.7% of our respondents were female, compared to a population proportion of 41%.
 This meant that males were underrepresented (49.3% versus 59% population) in our sample.
+The strongest reason why we were encouraged by our results and decided not to weight them was because our sample had an extremely accurate proportion of respondents who indicated membership in a social fraternity/sorority (23.3% versus 21% actual).
+Ultimately, we decided that any gender/class level distribution concerns were not very significant when considering that our survey deals heavily with sensitive material that involves the Greek community and student organizations as a whole.